 7. A practice must distribute its overhead, expenses, and income according to methods that would be used by a unified business.
 "This means the group must have a centralized decision-making process, pool of expense, and revenues," says Kornreich.
 "It also means its revenue distribution system cannot be based on each satellite office operating as if it were a separate enterprise."

-8. While certain productivity bonuses are acceptable, others are not.
-Stark's group practice definition provides that members of the group cannot receive compensation based on the volume or value of their own referrals.
+8. Certain productivity bonuses to physicians are OK, and others are not.
+Stark's group practice definition provides that members of the group cannot directly or indirectly receive compensation based on the volume or value of their own referrals.
 However, physicians are allowed to receive a share of overall profits of the group or a productivity bonus.

 "Obviously, when a physician makes a referral for an ancillary service that he or she provides, there is a potential conflict between these two provisions," says Moskowitz.